NormalNvim/NormalNvim.github.io/docs/configuration/2-ui.md

 ---

 # 2-ui.lua
-Plugins that make the GUI better.
+Plugins that make the user interface better.

 ## List of plugins